msheldon83/EdluminUI/README.md

 ## Setup

 - Install Node 10 LTS and yarn.
 Older or newer versions may or may not work.
-(Recommend `nvm` and `brew install yarn --without-node` on mac.)
+(Recommend `nodenv` and `brew install yarn --without-node` on mac.)
 - Install Docker.app.
 Our database and other services are configured to run in docker.
 - Symlink `.env.example` to `.env`, which sets up your environment to run from Docker.
 You can copy and modify `.env.example` to `.env` if the defaults won't work for you.
 - Symlink `.envrc.example` to `.envrc`.
 This allows you to set some environment variables for development